Voldemorte420/legal-page/content/fair_use.md

 **-8** Breaking any of these rules will result in a ban for the Bot and, if required, its owner.

-**-9** Commands must use the bots mention as prefix, and not a text prefix like !help
+**-9** Commands must use the bots mention as prefix, and not a text prefix like !help.

 ## Contact Us